NCC Class U2

-The Northern Counties Committee (NCC) Class U2 4-4-0 passenger steam locomotives consisted of 18 locomotives built for service in north-east Ireland.
+The Northern Counties Committee (NCC) Class U2 4-4-0 passenger steam locomotives consisted of 18 locomotives built for service in Northern Ireland.
 Ten of the engines were new builds supplied by the North British Locomotive Company (NBL) or constructed at the NCC's York Road works.
 The remainder were rebuilds of existing locomotives.

 History

 Class U2 was numerically the largest class of locomotives on the NCC, only being equalled when the last of the Class WT 2-6-4 tank engines was delivered in 1950.
 The first of the class was built in 1924 and construction continued over the following thirteen years until the last engine was outshopped in 1937.

 The Class U2 engines can be divided into four sub classes as follows: